-In accordance with the Retirement and Re-Employment Act, the minimum retirement age is 62.
+In accordance with the RRA, the minimum retirement age is 63 (which will go up to 64 in 2026).
 Employers cannot ask an employee to retire before that age.

-Employees who turn 62 can continue to be employed in the organisation if they meet the eligibility criteria for re-employment.
-Employers must offer re-employment to eligible employees who turn 62 (up to 67 years of age) to continue their employment in the organisation.
-If the employer is unable to offer the employee re-employment, the employer must transfer the re-employment obligation to another employer with the employee's agreement or offer the employee a one-off employment assistance payment.
+Employees who turn 63 can continue to be employed in the organisation if they meet the eligibility criteria of re-employment.
+For employees born after 1 July 1960, employers must offer re-employment to eligible employees who turn 63, up to the age of 68, to continue their employment in the organisation.
+For employees born before 1 July 1955, the retirement age is 62 and the re-employment age is 67.
+For employees born between 1 July 1955 and 30 June 1960, the retirement age is 62 and the re-employment age is 68.
+If the employer is unable to offer the employee re-employment, the employer must transfer the re-employment obligation to another employer, with the employee's agreement, or offer the employee a one-off employment assistance payment.
+The re-employment age will be increased from 68 to 69 in 2026.